OliverMKing/disc-golf-api/README.md

 ## Running

 Generate docs with `swag init`.
 Run the server with `go run main.go`.

+Both commands can be run with a single `make run` command.